 There will be five feature-length films studied for this component:

 Core study: Film form, meaning and the response to and context of film

 Specialist areas: Spectatorship, narrative, ideology, auteur, critical debates, film-makers' theories

 This is a brand-new specification that is looking at the study of film from a film-maker's perspective.

 What do I need to join?

-To study this course, you will need 5 GCSEs at grades 4–9, including English and Maths.
+To study this course, you will need five GCSEs at grade 4–9, including English and Maths.

 You will be required to do a minimum of 36 hours of work experience.
 This is usually completed in a week during your first year in term time, where you will have the opportunity to explore a career field which takes your interest.
 In the lead-up to this week, you will be asked to create an exciting CV during a group tutorial period.
 The aim of this activity is to give you an idea of what full-time employment is like and to help you think about which career you would like to follow.